We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 - If you try to pick up an uncooperative hen, he will see that as a challenge.

-- When the light is fading, he is on high alert.
-He cannot see very well and will react if he feels insecure.
+- When the light is fading, he is on very high alert.
+He cannot see very well in poor light and will instinctively react if he feels insecure.

-There are many schools of thought on how to calm a cockerel.
+There are many schools of thought on how to build a good relationship with a cockerel.
 We find that as we handle them at least twice a day then they accept the interaction and don’t see us as a threat.
+Handle them respectfully and kindly as they need to trust you.
+Abuse that trust and you won’t generally be able to recover the situation.
 You only have to get it wrong once and they don’t forgive or forget.

-We bring our cockerels in overnight into their own boxes so they don’t wake the neighbourhood.
+We bring all our cockerels in overnight into their own boxes so they don’t wake the neighbourhood.
 They go back out after 8am.
-This is working well for us at the moment and has done for many years.
+This can work well for you as it did for us for many years.
 If you want to keep a cockerel in a built up area you need to be prepared to do some work.
-Environmental health can make you get rid of the birds if they cause upset.
+Environmental health can make you get rid of the birds if they cause upset between the hours of 11pm and 8am or also if they cause a noise nuisance during the day.
+Noise nuisance of cockerels is measured by the local authorities in each area.
+Each authority tends to have their own definition of what their rules are, and which constitutes a noise nuisance so be aware of your obligations.

-It should be noted that you do not need a cockerel for your hens to lay eggs.
-There are many cockerels needing homes due to the fact that they are noisy and they fight if there is another boy in the vicinity.
-If you can give a cockerel a home then please do.
+It should be noted that you do NOT need a cockerel for your hens to lay eggs.
+Hens will still lay eggs even if they have never seen a cockerel in their entire lives.
+There are many many cockerels needing homes due to the fact that they are noisy and they fight if there is another boy in the vicinity.
+If you are able to give a cockerel a safe and secure home then please do.